wecbrams/CeloStableCoin_Tutorial/README.md

     uint256 private reserveRatio;
     mapping(address => uint256) private reserveFunds;

-    constructor() ERC20("My Stablecoin", "MYS") {
+    // The construtor function is the first function to be ran once a user interacts with the contract. constructor() ERC20("My Stablecoin", "MYS") {
         governance = msg.sender;
         reserveRatio = 5000; // Example reserve ratio, adjust as needed }

-    modifier onlyGovernance() {
+    // A modifier that we can assign to certain functions to make sure that they can only be called by governance. modifier onlyGovernance() {
         require(msg.sender == governance, "Only governance can call this function");
         _;
     }

+    // Setter function for reserveRatio variable
     function setReserveRatio(uint256 ratio) external onlyGovernance {
         reserveRatio = ratio;
     }